4DNucleome/PartSeg/docs/interface-overview/interface-overview.rst

     brightness values for selected channel.
     Selection of colormap is described in `Image View`_.
 3.  `Image View`_.
 Shows preview of current file and its segmentation result.
-4.  `Algorithm parameters`_.
+4.  `Segmentation parameters`_.
 This panel is used to set parameters of segmentation.

     .. image::  images/mask_control_view.png